 Tomatoes are very easy to grow and do not require much attention other than the occasional watering and maybe some light pruning.
 There are many tomato varieties to choose from, but the tastiest tomatoes are typically heirloom varieties.
-For a beginner, I recommend you start with Brandywine Organic Heirloom Tomatoes

 Peas are very delicious and a snap to grow.
 Just sow the seeds in the vegetable garden, supply water, a little fertilizer and a trellis for support.
 You can also grow bush varieties of peas that do not need support, such as the Organic Cascadia Bush Snap Pea.

 Radishes are one of the easiest and quickest vegetables to grow in the garden.
 They typically mature in 20 to 30 days depending on the particular variety you grow.
 Just directly sow the seeds in the garden, provide water and you’ll have some great radishes in no time!
 I suggest you try Organic German Giant Radishes for some really big and really fun radishes.

-Green BeansGreen beans (sometimes referred to as pole beans or bush beans) are a great vegetable to grow if you are just starting your first vegetable garden.
+Green beans (sometimes referred to as pole beans or bush beans) are a great vegetable to grow if you are just starting your first vegetable garden.
 Pole beans typically grow as a vine and need some type of a support, such as a trellis.
 Bush beans grow just as the name implies, as a bush.
 Both types require little know-how and attention.
-For a fun and easy variety of bush beans, try Organic Blue Lake Bush Beans.

 It is hard to beat yellow summer squash for its intense growth and good production.It is very easy to grow, but can take up a lot of space.
 The plants can take up as much as four feet square.